Koichi Domoto: Music

 In the early days after KinKi Kids debuted, Domoto had several solo songs credited as KinKi Kids in their albums.
 He held his first solo concert tour in 2004, mainly performing his solo songs in group albums and songs from SHOCK.
 On January 11, 2006, he released his first CD album Koichi Domoto「Endless Shock」Original Sound Track, but was not regarded as his solo debut.
 The album peaked in Oricon and became the first musical soundtrack album to reach No.1, winning the Soundtrack album of the year in 21st Japan Gold Disc Award.
 He made his official CD debut on July 12, 2006, with a release of single Deep in your heart/+MILLION but -LOVE, followed by the release of album Mirror on September 13.

 On April 30, 2008, Domoto released a new single No More under the name of "Tsukasa Maizu"; the character he played in Sushi Ōji!, as the theme song of the movie Ginmaku Ban Sushi Ōji!: New York e Iku.
 His second single Ayakashi was released on July 29, 2009.
 On September 1, 2010, Domoto released BPM, his first solo album in four years.
 On October 3, 2012, Domoto released his third solo album Gravity, which ranked the first in Oricon.
 Domoto released his first DVD/Blu-ray single INTERACTIONAL/SHOW ME UR MONSTER on June 10, 2015, followed by his fourth solo album Spiral on July 8.
-On April 19, 2017, the second original soundtrack of his musical Endless SHOCK was released.
+On April 19, 2017, the second original soundtrack of his musicalEndless SHOCK was released.
 On June 2, 2021, Domoto released his fifth solo album PLAYFUL and topped in Oricon.
 The album also featured a collaboration short movie made by Square Enix, in which Domoto himself and a CG version of him starred together.

 Domoto wrote his first song in KinKi Kids's music variety LOVE LOVE Aishiteru in 1997, where they were required to learn guitar and write songs.
 Since then, he wrote a great number of songs, mainly devoted to the group, his solo work and musical SHOCK.
 He composed several No.1 winning singles for KinKi Kids and himself, such as Suki ni Natteku Aishitteku (2000), Deep in your heart (2006), Family ~Hitotsu ni Naru Koto (2010) and Topaz Love (2018).
 In 2002, Domoto wrote the lyrics for and composed KinKi Kids' single Solitude ~Hontou no Sayonara~, which was also the theme song for his drama Remote, under the pen name "K．Dino".
 The single also reached No.1 in Oricon and won the best theme song in the 35th Drama Academy Award.
 The song Ai no Katamari of KinKi Kids he composed in 2001 was voted as the most loved song by fans in an official voting held for creation of KinKi Kids's 10th anniversary compilation album 39 in 2007.
 He composed various songs used in his musical Endless SHOCK.
 Domoto has also provided songs for other artists from Johnny & Associates, such as NEWS, Hideaki Takizawa, and the musical DREAM BOYS.